M Idioms

 make a pitch (for someone or something)

-- attempt to promote/sell/advance someone or something
+- to attempt to promote or sell or advance someone or something

 make a play for (someone)